faddiriye/faddiriye/README.md

 👩🏽‍💻 I'm Fadumo, a passionate data enthusiast and specialist in Data Analytics and Data Science.
 Driven by the goal of solving complex problems using data, I am inspired by innovation, growth, and the potential for positive change.
 I am passionate about delving into messy data to uncover actionable insights and drive solutions through data-driven analysis.

 - 🌱 I am actively learning about various machine learning techniques and their applications across different industries.
-Additionally, I am refining my database skills

 - 👯 I’m eager to collaborate on projects that aim to use data and technology to improve society and make a positive impact